Berlioz in London

 76 Harley Street (now no. 27)

-Berlioz stayed here during most of his first visit to London, in a separate apartment from that of the owner, Jullien, who had engaged him as a conductor (see also Theatre Royal Drury Lane page).
+Berlioz stayed here during most of his first visit to London, in a separate apartment from that of the owner, Jullien, who had engaged him as a conductor (see the Theatre Royal Drury Lane page).
 The house has been rebuilt since Berlioz lived there.
-This is how Berlioz described to his father, in a letter dated 7 November 1847, his arrival in Britain for the first time (Correspondance générale no. 1134):
+This is how Berlioz described to his father, in a letter dated 7 November 1847, his arrival in Britain for the first time (Correspondance générale no. 1134, hereafter abbreviated to CG):

-In April 1848 Berlioz moved to no. 26 Osnaburgh Street, Regent’s Park, which has since been demolished, along with all the residential buildings on the same side of the street, and replaced with a large block of flats.
+Berlioz moved, with Marie Recio, to 26 Osnaburgh Street, Regent’s Park, which has since been demolished, along with all the residential buildings on the same side of the street, and replaced with a large block of flats.
+He stayed there until he returned to Paris in mid-July 1848.

-All the photos reproduced on this page were taken by Michel Austin. © Monir Tayeb and Michel Austin.
+All the photos reproduced on this page were taken by Michel Austin in 2001. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 General view of Harley Street